 Music Technology has developed to become a powerful and widely available tool for a range of commercial, social and recreational users.
 Our programme is clearly focused on the creative application of technology within professional music, sound, broadcast and multimedia contexts.
 You will share a commitment to exploring and harnessing personal creative outcomes and enthusiasm for developing innovative approaches to your work.
 Our staff have wide ranging expertise and knowledge and their personal practice is embedded in their teaching.

-You can see Programme Leader Nick Sargent talking about Creative Music Technology at Bath Spa University here
+You can see senior lecturer Nick Sargent talking about Creative Music Technology at Bath Spa University here

 In the first two years, the modules are compulsory and create a shared content from which to navigate the final year.
 Year 3 offers several pathways from which you may select a specialised route, and you will be supported in managing a larger scale project of your choice.